La Purísima Mission: Original mission

 Mission La Purísima was originally established at a site known to the Chumash people as Algsacpi and to the Spanish as the plain of Río Santa Rosa, one mile south of Lompoc.
 (During the mission period, the Chumash spoke the Purisimeño language.)
 The Viceroyalty of New Spain made an exception to the rule that no California mission was to be established within seven miles of any pueblo in Las Californias, as Lompoc was so small.
 The site was the location of the mission from its founding on December 8, 1787, by Fermín Lasuén till it was destroyed by the 1812 Ventura earthquake on December 12, 1812.
 The original mission was associated with the Presidio of Santa Barbara.
-Fermín Lasuén (1736-1803) was a Spanish Franciscan missionary to Alta California and the president of the Franciscan missions.
+Fermín Lasuén (1736–1803) was a Spanish Franciscan missionary to Alta California and the president of the Franciscan missions.
 He was the founder of nine of the twenty-one Spanish missions in California including original Mission La Purísima, the 11th mission.

-By 1803,the Mission Indian population had increased, by Indian Reductions, to 1,436 Chumash people.
+By 1803, the Mission Indian population had increased, by Indian Reductions, to 1,436 Chumash people.
 At the mission there were also 3,230 cattle, 5,400 sheep, 306 horses, and 39 mules.
 In the same year, there was a harvest of 690 fanegas of wheat, corn and beans (a fanega equaling about 220 pounds).

-The mission grew from its founding be 330 feet square quadrangle made of adobe bricks.
+The mission grew from its founding to be 330 feet square quadrangle made of adobe bricks.
 The original mission had many rooms for the two priests, the evangelized Chumash and for a chapel, six soldiers, married Indians and unmarried females.
 At its peak about 1,520 Chumash Indian lived at the mission.
 The original mission was south of the Santa Ynez River and included vast crop and grazing lands.

 An earthquake on December 21, 1812, severely damaged the mission buildings.

 The site became a California State Historical Landmark No. 928 on June 29, 1979.
 Ruins of the original mission are at 508 South F Street, near East Locust Avenue in Lompoc, California.
 The California State Historical Landmark reads: